middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/eval-student-work.md

 **5\.
 Rescheduling of Examinations, Excused Absences, and Incompletes**

-**a.** The Commons deans are charged with the responsibility of extending deadlines for papers and projects and determining that pre-announced examinations be rescheduled if warranted by compelling personal circumstances, illnesses, or injuries.
+**a.** The Student Life Deans are charged with the responsibility of extending deadlines for papers and projects and determining that pre-announced examinations be rescheduled if warranted by compelling personal circumstances, illnesses, or injuries.
 In such cases, the dean will inform the instructor in writing.
-In response to a student's request, an instructor may reschedule a student's examination with the exception of a final examination, but he or she is not obliged to do so unless the Commons dean so decides.
+In response to a student's request, an instructor may reschedule a student's examination with the exception of a final examination, but he or she is not obliged to do so unless the Student Life Dean so decides.

 **b.** An unexcused absence from a pre-announced examination will result in a grade of F for that unit of work.

-**c.** The Commons dean may alter a student's final examination schedule (1) if the student has three examinations scheduled in 24 hours; (2) if there is a scheduling conflict (two exams at the same time); or (3) if there are emergencies or compelling circumstances.
+**c.** The Student Life Dean may alter a student's final examination schedule (1) if the student has three examinations scheduled in 24 hours; (2) if there is a scheduling conflict (two exams at the same time); or (3) if there are emergencies or compelling circumstances.
 Final examination schedules will not be altered to accommodate student travel plans.
 Faculty members may not alter a student's final examination schedule.
-Students who miss a scheduled final examination may be given a grade of incomplete only with the written permission of the Commons dean. _(See "Grades and Records" section of this chapter)_
+Students who miss a scheduled final examination may be given a grade of incomplete only with the written permission of the Student Life Dean. _(See "Grades and Records" section of this chapter)_

 **6\.
 Final Examination Period**